 When she was 6 years old, she told her parents she wanted to be an astrophysicist to study black holes, movement of stars, and in general how it all worked.

 Throughout her life, Julie has visited many zoos, aquariums, and museums.
-She has visited the Sacramento Zoo, San Francisco Zoo, Monterey Bay Aquarium, Park Safari in Montreal, Baltimore Aquarium, Boston Aquarium, Franklin Park Zoo and Stone Zoo in Boston, York Wild Kingdom in Maine, Mystic Aquarium in Connecticut, Kennedy Space Center in Florida, and the Smithsonian Museums in Washington DC.
+She has visited zoos in California, Montreal, Maryland, Massachusetts, Maine, and Connecticut.
+She has also visited the Kennedy Space Center in Florida and the Smithsonian Museums in Washington DC.

 In 2014 she had the opportunity with her dance school to dance in Downtown Disney and she was a national champion in hip hop for her age group.
 This same year she decided to stop dance so she could focus more on her science.

 At the end of 2014 Julie got to look through a telescope for the first time at the Boston Museum of Science, where she met John Sheff, who operates the telescope there and for the Harvard-Smithsonian Center for Astrophysics.

 She also started visiting the Harvard-Smithsonian Center for Astrophysics public observatory nights and met David Aguilar and Christine Pulliam who encouraged her love of science and interest in space, along with several scientists.

 At the end of 2014 she became a member of ATMOB (Amateur Telescope Makers of Boston).